30 Productive Sunday Journal Prompts to Kickstart the Week

 1. Reflect on your favorite moment from the past week

-Recall a specific event or experience that stood out to you during the past week.
+Think about a specific event or experience that stood out to you during the past week.
+Describe the details that made it special, like the people involved, the atmosphere, or any surprises.

 2. List three things you are grateful for today

-It could be a person, a situation, an achievement, or even something as simple as a warm cup of coffee.
+Write down three specific things you are thankful for today.
+It could be a person, a situation, an achievement, or even something simple like a warm cup of coffee.

 3. Reflect on a challenge you faced recently and how you overcame it

-Consider how this challenge has shaped you and what strategies you can apply in the future to tackle similar situations.
+Think about how this challenge has changed you and what strategies you can use in the future to handle similar situations.

 4. Write a letter to your future self

-Imagine yourself in the future—perhaps a year from now or even five years down the line.
-Write a heartfelt letter to your future self, expressing your hopes, dreams, and aspirations.
+Imagine yourself in the future—maybe a year from now or even five years later.
+Write a letter to your future self sharing your hopes, dreams, and goals.

 5. Identify one limiting belief you hold and challenge it